SEvernham/s3-access-logging/README.md

 - Cost thresholds

 This solution provides comprehensive S3 access logging with both real-time monitoring and long-term archival capabilities, suitable for security auditing, compliance, and operational monitoring requirements.

+### License
+This solution is provided as-is for educational and operational purposes.
+Review and test thoroughly before deploying in production environments.